 - Visual/Spatial – Learn best through visual concepts.

-Tips: They are very action-oriented, energetic, be fidgety (e.g., shaking a foot, drumming fingers, rolling pencils across fingers, etc.) Incorporating opportunities for movement, engaging in role-play activities are the most effective. - Logical/Mathematical – Learn best through problem-solving
+Tips: They are very action-oriented, energetic, be fidgety (e.g., shaking a foot, drumming fingers, rolling pencils across fingers, etc.) Incorporating opportunities for movement and engaging in role-play activities are the most effective. - Logical/Mathematical – Learn best through problem-solving

-Tips: They prefer logical learning through patterns, classifications, numbers, and learn best with processes that incorporate clear systems, processes, and planning. - Social/Interpersonal – Learn through observation and imitation
+Tips: They prefer logical learning through patterns, classifications, numbers, and learn best with processes that incorporate clear systems, methods, and planning. - Social/Interpersonal – Learn through observation and imitation

 Tips: They are often good communicators, demonstrate empathy, gravitate toward groups, and desire collaboration, finding doing and sharing equally rewarding. - Solitary/Intrapersonal – Learn through self-reflection and independence

-Tips: They may fit a variety of different overall learning styles, but are very independent, lone-rangers who prefer to work on their own as they are very private.
-Providing additional materials, resources, and tools are extremely valuable to solitary learners.
+Tips: They may fit a variety of different overall learning styles, but are very independent, lone-rangers who prefer to work on their own, as they are very private.
+Providing additional materials, resources, and tools is extremely valuable to solitary learners.

 Why Games Matter

-Games trigger brain activity that overlaps several of these learning styles, making them a great option for organizations of all sizes.
-This type of approach is especially crucial for virtual workforces and virtual events because it is a great way to keep employees or audiences engaged and track their engagement levels and who is paying attention as information is disseminated.
+Games trigger brain activity that overlaps several of these learning styles, making them an excellent option for organizations of all sizes.
+This type of approach is especially crucial for virtual workforces, meetings, and events, as it is a great way to keep employees or audiences engaged and track their engagement levels, identifying who is paying attention as information is disseminated.

 Game Changer

-While many organizations were forced to take their workforces remote in recent months, the gaming world has dealt with virtual interactions and team building for many years.
+While many organizations were forced to transition their workforces to remote work during the COVID-19 pandemic, the gaming world has been dealing with virtual interactions and team-building for many years.
 After all, video games are by their nature remote.
 Yet gamers – even those in different parts of the world who never meet in person – often build strong bonds with each other.
 How and why does this happen?

-Video games are not always easy to win, but they are easy to learn and use overall – and this extends to the equipment used to play them.
+Video games are not always easy to win, but they are generally easy to learn and use overall, and this also applies to the equipment used to play them.
 Both the console and the controller tend to remain simple regardless of how complex gaming technology has become.
-The ability to focus on the experience of playing the game instead of struggling to master the equipment allows gamers to conserve their energy for the fun task at hand.
+The ability to focus on the experience of playing the game, rather than struggling to master the equipment, allows gamers to conserve their energy for the enjoyable task at hand.

-When planning virtual events or dealing with a remote workforce, companies should ensure that the technology and programs used are easy for attendees or employees to navigate.
+When planning virtual events or managing a remote workforce, companies should ensure that the technology and programs used are easy for attendees and employees to navigate.
 Their focus should be on the key tasks at hand.

 Immersive Experiences

 Video games leverage behavioral tools such as thrilling twists and turns in plotlines.
-Furthermore, they get players fully involved in the game with tasks they must accomplish, points they can earn and the option to compete against other gamers.
-These ingredients create deeply immersive experiences that keep and capture the attention of players.
+Furthermore, they engage players fully in the game through tasks they must accomplish, points they can earn, and the option to compete against other gamers.
+These ingredients create deeply immersive experiences that keep players engaged and captivated.

 The more involved employees or audiences get in the experience of working together or attending the same event, the better their chances of learning and team building.
-Sparking healthy competition and completing tasks together will stimulate those involved and hold their attention.
+Sparking healthy competition and collaborating on tasks will stimulate those involved and hold their attention.

-In the event space, virtual meetings, conferences, and trade shows will soon look more like in-person events – although they can never rival them.
-As early as 2021, attendees will have the ability to interact with presenters, other attendees and exhibits via imaginative environments brought to life by augmented and virtual reality technologies.
+In the event space, virtual meetings, conferences, and trade shows will soon resemble in-person events, although they can never fully replace them.
+Attendees can interact with presenters, other attendees, and exhibits via imaginative environments brought to life by augmented and virtual reality technologies.

-When it comes to ease of use, positive changes are in store for technology.
+When it comes to ease of use, positive changes are on the horizon for technology.
 Experts in the event space anticipate the customization of technologies to the interaction preferences of attendees.
-Also, more options will be available to attendees including how, when and with who they participate.
+Additionally, attendees will have more options, including the choice of how, when, and with whom they participate.
 The modes by which attendees access virtual events will include their computer, smartphone, augmented reality, and virtual reality.

 In the meantime, employers and event planners can use the following ideas to help encourage learning and team building among remote workforces and attendees: